lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

 ..  container:: figurelegend

     Figure: A slice of the amorphous silica, where atoms are colored by their charges.
-Dandling oxygen groups appear in greenish, bulk Si atoms with a charge of about 1.8e appear in red/orange, and bulk O atoms with a charge of about :math:`-0.9\text{e}` appear in blue.
+Dangling oxygen groups appear in greenish, bulk Si atoms with a charge of about :math:`1.8~\text{e}` appear in red/orange, and bulk O atoms with a charge of about :math:`-0.9~\text{e}` appear in blue.
 To color the atoms by their charge using VMD, use *Charge* as the coloring method in the representation windows, and then tune the *Color scale* in the *Color control windows*.